• Skip to primary navigation

 • Add the garlic and ginger and cook for about 2 minutes, then add the spices and salt.
 Stir well and cook for about a minute, until the spices release their flavour.

-Finally, stir in the chopped coriander and serve immediately.
+Check the seasoning, then stir in the chopped coriander and serve immediately.

-• Serve with basmati rice, toasted flaked almonds, more coriander leaves and naan.
+Serve with basmati rice, toasted flaked almonds, more coriander leaves and naan.

 Notes